Ion Vlădoiu

-Ion "Jean" Vlădoiu (born 5 November 1968) is a Romanian former professional footballer who played as a striker, currently assistant coach of Liga I club Unirea Slobozia.
+Ion "Jean" Vlădoiu (born 5 November 1968) is a Romanian former professional footballer who played as a striker.

 He is one of the few who played for the biggest teams of Romania – Steaua București, Rapid București, Dinamo București, Universitatea Craiova, Argeș Pitești and UTA Arad.
 Internationally, he played for Romania at the 1994 World Cup and Euro 1996.

 Club career

 Early career

 Vlădoiu was born on 5 November 1968 in Călinești, Romania and began playing junior-level football at CSȘ Aripi Pitești.
 He started his senior career at Argeș Pitești, making his Divizia A debut on 31 October 1987 under coach Florin Halagian in a 2–0 win over Oțelul Galați.

 Steaua București

-In the middle of the 1990–91 season, he left Argeș to join Steaua București.
-He made four appearances in the 1991–92 UEFA Cup campaign, helping the team get past Anorthosis Famagusta and Sporting Gijón, scoring two goals against the latter, reaching the round of 16 where they were defeated by Genoa.
+In the middle of the 1990–91 season, Vlădoiu left Argeș to join Steaua București.
+He made four appearances in the 1991–92 UEFA Cup campaign, helping the team past Anorthosis Famagusta and Sporting Gijón—scoring twice against the latter—on their way to the round of 16, where they were defeated by Genoa.
 He won his first trophy, following a penalty shoot-out against Politehnica Timișoara in the 1992 Cupa României final with Vlădoiu netting his spot kick, as coach Victor Pițurcă sent him in the 54th minute to replace Marian Popa.

-In the following season he scored 10 times in the 29 league matches coach Anghel Iordănescu used him as Steaua won the title.
-In the same season, he made six appearances in the European Cup Winners' Cup campaign, managing to get past Bohemians and Aarhus, scoring once against the first and a brace against the latter, reaching the quarter-finals where they were eliminated on the away goal rule after 1–1 on aggregate by Royal Antwerp.
+In the following season, he scored 10 times in the 29 league matches coach Anghel Iordănescu used him as Steaua won the title.
+That same season, Vlădoiu made six appearances in the European Cup Winners' Cup.
+He helped the team advance past Bohemians and Aarhus—scoring once against the former and twice against the latter—before they were eliminated in the quarter-finals by Royal Antwerp on the away goal rule after a 1–1 aggregate draw.

-Afterwards he participated with The Military Men in the 1993–94 Champions League, netting a double which helped them get past Croatia Zagreb in the first round, being eliminated in the following one by AS Monaco.
+Afterwards, he participated with The Military Men in the 1993–94 Champions League and scored a double which helped them get past Croatia Zagreb in the first round, though the team was eliminated in the following round by AS Monaco.
 In the first half of the 1993–94 Divizia A season, Vlădoiu was used by coach Emerich Jenei in 14 games in which he netted one goal in a 3–0 away win over rivals Dinamo București.
 However, he left in the middle of the season to go to Rapid București, but Steaua managed to win the championship without him.